BenB196/crashplan-ffs-go-pkg/README.md

 # crashplan-ffs-go-module
 A third-party Golang module for Code42's Crashplan Forensic File Search (FFS) API

-The goal of this Golang module is to provide an easy to use/integrate module for Code 42's Crashplan FFS API.
+The goal of this Golang module is to provide an easy to use/integrate module for Code42's Crashplan FFS API.
 There are two main functions that can be used within the module:

 1. GetAuthData
 2. GetFileEvents